OPINION

 UI Design Strategy

 A successful UI design strategy expertly matches the product with user expectations while integrating current design practices and market insights.
-It's a purposeful approach in shaping the interface that users engage with.
+It's a purposeful approach to shaping the interface that users engage with.

 Aligning with User Goals